maarten-pennings/ENS210/README.md

      // Wire.begin(D2,D1); // For ESP8266 nodemcu boards [VDD to 3V3, GND to GND, SDA to D2, SCL to D1]
      Wire.begin(); // Arduino pro mini [VDD to VCC, GND to GND, SDA to A4, SCL to A5]
      ```
- - Make sure Tools>Board lists the correct board
+ - Make sure Tools > Board lists the correct board.
- - Select Sketch>Upload
+ - Select Sketch > Upload.
- - Select Tools>Serial Monitor
+ - Select Tools > Serial Monitor.
  - Enjoy the output, which should be like this for `ENS210simple`:

      ```Text